galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Hybrid scaffolding based on Hi-C mapping data

-Hi-C is a sequencing-based molecular assay designed to identify regions of frequente physical interaction in the genome, allowing to provide an insight into the three-dimensional organisation of a genome  ({% cite Dixon2012 %}).
-In this final stage, we will use the Hi-C data to identify cis-chromosome Hi-C interactions with the objetive of linking the Bionano scaffolds to a chromosome scale.
+Hi-C is a sequencing-based molecular assay designed to identify regions of frequente physical interaction in the genome by measuring the contact frequency between all pairs of loci, allowing to provide an insight into the three-dimensional organisation of a genome  ({% cite Dixon2012 %}, {% cite LiebermanAiden2009 %}).
+In this final stage, we will explote the fact that the contact frequency between a pair of loci strongly correlates with the one-dimensional distance between them  with the objetive of linking the Bionano scaffolds to a chromosome scale,.

 > ### {% icon comment %} Background about Hi-C data
 >